Session: End-To-End Encrypted Conversations With Minimal Metadata Leakage: Building on Foundations

 \subsection{Identity and Long-Term Keys}

-The majority of popular messaging applications require the user to register with an email or phone number in order to use the service.
-This provides some advantages, including account verification, for purposes of spam protection, and social network discoverability.
-However, such requirements also create some major privacy and security issues for users.
+Most popular messaging applications require the user to register with an email or mobile phone number in order to use the service.
+This requirement provides some advantages: sufficient standards (and associated cost) for account verification provide some spam protection; familiar identification mechanisms provide social network discoverability.
+However, such requirements represent a major privacy and security compromise for users.

 The use of a phone number as the basis for ownership of an identity key/long-term key pair weakens security against user accounts being compromised, such as in the cases of popular applications like Signal and WhatsApp.
-This weakness primarily stems from the fact that phone numbers are managed by centralised service providers (i.e. telecommunications service providers) who can circumvent user control, allowing these providers to assume direct control of specific users’ numbers.
-Widespread legislation already exists to compel service providers to take this kind of action.
-Additionally, methods such as SIM swapping attacks, service provider hacking, and phone number recycling can all be exploited by lower-level actors~\cites{SimSwap,whatsappPIN}.
+This weakness stems from the centralised management of phone numbers.
+Centralised service providers (i.e. telecommunications service providers) have the capacity to circumvent user control and assume direct control of specific users’ phone numbers.
+Widespread legislation already exists to compel service providers to exercise this power.
+Additionally, methods such as SIM swapping attacks, service provider hacking, and phone number recycling may be exploited by lower-level actors~\cites{Sim_Swap_Attack,WhatsApp_PIN,Signal_Twilio_Incident}.

-Signal and Whatsapp put forward varying degrees of protection against these types of attacks.
+Signal and WhatsApp put forward varying degrees of protection against these types of attacks.
 Signal and WhatsApp both send a "Safety numbers have changed" warning to a user's contacts if identity keys are changed.
-In practice, however, users rarely verify these details out-of-band~\cites{IsThatYouAlice,ActionNeeded}.
+In practice, however, users rarely verify these details out-of-band~\cites{General_Authentication_Usability,Signal_Authentication_Usability}.

-Both Signal and WhatsApp also allow users to set a "registration PIN lock"~\cites{whatsApp2FA,SignalPin}.
+Both Signal and WhatsApp also allow users to set a "registration PIN lock"~\cites{WhatsApp_2FA,Signal_Pin}.
 This protection means that an attacker (including a service provider or state-level actor) needs access to both the phone number and the registration PIN code to modify identity keys.
 However, this feature is off by default, difficult to find in the settings menu, and automatically disabled after periods of user inactivity.
 These factors all significantly reduce the efficacy of registration PIN locks as a protective measure against the security risks of phone number-linked accounts.